enyx-opensource/nxaccess-hls-framework/README.md

 $ make build_firmware
 ```

-This command, through the makefile ``firmware`` target, invokes a Python script located in *scripts/rebuild_firmware* which updates the firmware project licensing and configuration settings according to the contents of the *firmware_license.json* and *user_firmware_config.yaml* files.
+This command, through the makefile ``build_firmware`` target, invokes a Python script located in *scripts/rebuild_firmware* which updates the firmware project licensing and configuration settings according to the contents of the *firmware_license.json* and *user_firmware_config.yaml* files.

 ## Checking Timing Closure